xnaveira/foreman-host-builder/README.md

 From running `./foreman-host-builder.py`:

            ./foreman-host-builder [OPTIONS]

             Creates a set of machines on the foreman server specified in config.py

             -t , --template <template_file>
-              the template file containing the lst with machines to be created and their configuration parameters OPTIONAL, defaults to <location>.txt
+                 the template file containing the lst with machines to be created and their configuration parameters

+            The template format is a csv file as follows:

+            HOSTNAME;DOMAIN;LOCATION;SUBNET;ENVIRONMENT;ARCHITECTURE;COMPUTE_RESOURCE;HOSTGROUP;COMPUTE_PROFILE;OPERATING_SYSTEM;IP;PTABLE;MEDIA

+            Use the exact name of those resources as they appear in Foreman GUI